John Szarkowski: Museum of Modern Art

 New York's Museum of Modern Art appointed Szarkowski director of its department of photography, beginning July 1, 1962.
 Edward Steichen chose Szarkowski as his successor.
 In 1973 Szarkowski began service to the National Endowment for the Arts as one of its three photography panelists.

-In 1973 Szarkowski published Looking at Photographs a practical set of examples on how to write about photographs.
+In 1973 Szarkowski published Looking at Photographs, a practical set of examples on how to write about photographs.
 The book is still required reading for students of photography, and argues for the importance of looking carefully and bringing to bear every bit of intelligence and understanding possessed by the viewer.
 Szarkowski has also published numerous books on individual photographers, including, with Maria Morris Hamburg, the definitive four-volume work on the photography of Atget.

 He wrote Mirrors and Windows: American Photography Since 1960 (1978) identifying a dichotomy between strategies of pictorial expression in American photography; "It seems to this viewer that the difference between [Minor] White and [Robert] Frank relates to the difference between the goal of self-expression and the goal of exploration."
 Though not all photographers in the book are American (Frank was Swiss, for example), the pictures were taken and/or exhibited there.
-The publication is divided almost equally into Parts I (pps.
-29–86) and II (pps.
-87–148).
-His 'Mirror' analogy represents self-reflective photography, represented in the book by Jerry N. Uelsmann, Paul Caponigro, Joseph Bellanca, Gianni Penati, Ralph Gibson, Duane Michals, Judy Dater and others; while the idea of the 'Window' is found in the documentary approach, exemplified by inclusions of work by Diane Arbus, Lee Friedlander, Henry Wessel, Joel Meyerowitz, and Garry Winogrand.
+The publication is divided almost equally into Parts I (pp. 29–86) and II (pp. 87–148).
+His 'Mirror' analogy represents self-reflective photography, represented in the book by Jerry Uelsmann, Paul Caponigro, Ralph Gibson, Duane Michals, Judy Dater and others; while the idea of the 'Window' is found in the documentary approach, exemplified by inclusions of work by Diane Arbus, Lee Friedlander, Henry Wessel, Joel Meyerowitz, and Garry Winogrand.

 He taught at Harvard, Yale, and New York University, and continued to lecture and teach.
 From 1983 to 1989, he was an Andrew Dickson White Professor-at-Large at Cornell University.
+For the 150th anniversary of the invention of photography he curated a final major exhibition before his retirement, and wrote an accompanying book: Photography Until Now.
 In 1990, U.S. News & World Report said: "Szarkowski's thinking, whether Americans know it or not, has become our thinking about photography".

-In 1991 Szarkowski retired from his post at the MoMA, during which he had developed a reputation for being somewhat autocratic, and became the museum's photography director emeritus.
-He was succeeded by Peter Galassi, the Joel and Anne Ehrenkranz chief curator of the department of photography at The Museum of Modern Art.